tommylu780/code-quiz/README.md

 # code-quiz
 ## Description
 Multiple-choice questions application with answer time limited.
-If answer correctly, time will be increased and decrease if incorectly.<br>
+If answer incorrectly, time will be decreased as your score.<br>
 Deployed app: https://tommylu780.github.io/code-quiz/
 ## User Story
 ```